-- Which Program is Right for Me?
+- SARA Source: Which Program is Right for Me?
 If you are a student considering a distance education program, the resources on this page will help you in your research.
-NOTE: This will become the entry point to the program catalog.

 Students often have questions about accreditation in addition to state authorization.
 We recommended visiting the Council for Higher Education Accreditation (CHEA) resource on About Accreditation for more information.
 All SARA participating institutions must be accredited by an accreditor recognized by the U.S. Department of Education and whose scope of recognition, as specified by the U.S. Department of Education, includes Distance Education.